rkuma183/wilsonmar.github.io/_posts/2016-03-06-evangelist-job-description.md

 * Seize moments of inspiration to hack on or create open source projects.

 * Deliver compelling presentations on solutions, <strong>trends data</strong>,
    and <strong>thought leadership</strong> topics.

-* Create content and campaigns with partners which are NOT boring, but highly engaging and useful to end users.
+* Create content and campaigns with <strong>partners</strong> which are NOT boring, but highly engaging and useful to end users.

 * Position {{ page.company }} as a technical thought leader, both online and offline.